Analysis | How the White House is trying to convince America that Trump’s illness isn’t a big deal

 Trump’s team also released photos of him apparently working from the presidential facility at Walter Reed.
 In one, he’s seen in the same room and outfit as in the released video.
 In a second image, he’s in another room, sitting at a conference table without a jacket and with numerous folders and papers in front of him.
 (The latter photo is above.)

-Here, too, there is a bit of sleight-of-hand at play.
+Here, too, there is a bit of sleight of hand at play.
 The photos give the impression that Trump was working for an extended period, that these photos capture various moments over the course of the day.

 When you take a photograph with a modern camera or other device, however, there is information associated with the image that is stored in the image file itself.
 This includes information useful to photographers, like the type of camera that was used to capture the photo.
 It also includes information about the precise time at which the photos were taken.